 Welcome to our Deep Dive Blog Series.
 Throughout this series, we will look at different locations around the globe to analyze some of the aspects that make them ideal candidates for the installation of our seasteading communities.
 These seasteads will be designed to withstand different forces and pressures from natural and man-made environments.
 Each location has been identified by Arktide as a place that would be strategic and fundamental in connecting our seasteading communities to existing global networks.

 With that being said, let us introduce you to Cape Town, South Africa.

-There are 11 official languages in Cape Town including English, Afrikaans, Xhosa, Ndebele, Northern Sotho, Southern Sotho, Swati, Tsonga, Tswana, Venda and Zulu.
+There are 11 official languages in Cape Town including English, Afrikaans, Xhosa, Ndebele, Northern Sotho, Southern Sotho, Swati, Tsonga, Tswana, Venda, and Zulu.
 English is spoken everywhere you go.
-English is the language of the cities, of commerce and banking, of government and official documents.
-All road signs and official forms are in English and at any hotel, Bed and Breakfast or Guest House, the service staff will speak to you in English.
+English is the language of the cities, commerce, and banking, government, and official documents.
+All road signs and official forms are in English and at any hotel, Bed and Breakfast, or Guest House, the service staff will speak to you in English.

 Cape Town port city with amazing scenery, diverse culture, and consistent weather offering opportunities in different industries.
 It is also a strategic location as it is on the past of one of the busiest trade routes in the world.
 Cape Town is also a city that continues to expand and grow.
 All of these are reasons why we believe Cape Town to be a candidate to pursue our ideal of creating sustainable seasteading communities.